Easy Ways To Grow Tamarind In Your Home Garden

 The World Health Organization (WHO) regards tamarind fruit as non-toxic and harmless.
 Even after administration of 5000 mg/kg and 3000 mg/kg doses of its extract to rats, there was no mortality or toxicity.

-On the other hand, your kidneys may be harmed by mineral overload.
-It is best to see a nutritionist/healthcare expert determine your upper tamarind consumption limit.
+Conversely, mineral overload may harm your kidneys.
+It is best to see a nutritionist or healthcare expert to determine your upper tamarind consumption limit.

 There is inadequate data to determine the safety of tamarind consumption for pregnant and breastfeeding women.